brandonspiver/projects/fileShare/README.md

 1. To run the server(in terminal):

    `$ java server.java <Port>`

    Port: Choose an available port to run ser on

 2. To run Client (in new terminal, for each client):

    `$ java client.java <Server Address> <Server Port> <Client Port>`

    Server Address: InetAddress ser is running on.

    Server Port: Port server is running on.

-   Client Port: Choose a port to run client on for file transfer.
+   Client Port: Choose an available port to run client on for file transfer.